androguard/androguard/docs/tools/androdd.rst

 Additionally to the decompiled classes in .java format, each method is given in a SMALI like format (.ag files)

-All filenames are sanatized, so they should work on most operating systems and filesystems.
+All filenames are sanitized, so they should work on most operating systems and filesystems.

 Examples
 --------